mbrezu/Shovel/WebGuessNumber.md

 We just exposed our server to the whims of remote users.
 What happens if someone writes (by mistake or malice) a program with an infinite loop or a program that allocates a lot of memory (or both)?
-We should harden our program against such problems.
+We should teach our programs to cope with such problems.

 ### Adding CPU and RAM Quotas